CBC-UCONN/RADseq_tutorial/README.md

 - It is cost effective, allowing a much larger number of individuals to be genotyped than an equivalent WGS study.
 - It is computationally effective.
 A data file containing genotypes for several thousand sites is much more portable and easy to analyze than one potentially containing tens of millions of sites.

 For a useful review of RAD-seq methods, see Andrews et al. (2016).
-This tutorial will cover two popular software packages for analyzing RAD data.
+This tutorial will cover two popular software packages for analyzing RAD data, `Stacks2` (Catchen et al. 2011,Rochette et al. 2019) and iPyrad (Eaton and Overcast 2020).
 For each it will demonstrate two approaches for generating genotypes: _de novo_ assembly and reference mapping.

 ### Sources of data: